 Steps for Churches

-If you're a Planning Center customer church, and an organization listed on Planning Center is impersonating your church (your church identity has been used to create a fraudulent account), please contact us using the in-app helpdesk system in Giving (click the ? symbol in the top right).
+Contact us right away if you're a Planning Center customer church and an organization listed on Planning Center is impersonating your church (your church identity has been used to create a fraudulent account).
+In any app, click the ? in the top right to contact support.

 Please provide us with as many details as you can, including: